agniiva/seo-keyword-clustering/README.md

-# SEO Topic Cluster Creation: My Journey to Building a Better Keyword Clustering Tool
+# SEO Topic Cluster Creation

 This is my process for creating content clusters, topical maps—whatever you want to call them.
 Ultimately, this is how I plan content.